Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Strong Mackey spaces: Connecting strong continuity and local equi-continuity

 Define the semigroup $\{T(t)\}_{t \geq 0}$ by setting $\left(T(t)f\right)(s) = f(t+s)$.
 This semigroup is strongly continuous, however, even if exponentially rescaled, it can never be globally bounded by 19.4.(4) \cite{Ko69}. \end{example}

-So even if $(X,\tau)$ is of type A, we can have semigroups that have undesirable properties.
+So even if $(X,\tau)$ is strong Mackey, we can have semigroups that have undesirable properties.
 This issue is serious.
 For example, in the above example, formally writing the resolvent corresponding to the semigroup in its integral form, yields a function which is not in $C_c^\infty(\bR)$.
-One can work around this problem, see for example the references mentioned in the introduction.
+One can work around this problem, see for example \cite{De74,Ko68,Ou73} which were already mentioned in the introduction.

-However, motivated by the study of Markov processes, where the resolvent informally corresponds to evaluating the semigroup at an exponential random time, we would like to study a context in which the ordinary integral representation for the resolvent holds.
+However, motivated by the study of Markov processes, where the resolvent informally corresponds to evaluating the semigroup at an exponential random time, we would like to work in a framework in which the ordinary integral representation for the resolvent holds.